Blog

 • Schedule 1:1 time with the hiring manager.
 New employees should have dedicated time with their new manager to get to know one another and review the job description and responsibilities.
 (Might we suggest introducing them to Clockwise so they can effectively manage their time from the get-go?)
 This is also a good time to pave the way for the next few months by letting the new teammate know what to expect.

 • Go over policies and norms.
 Provide your recruit with company policies, working hours expectations, norms for breaks and appointments, and how to request time off.
-This is a good time to talk through timezone differences for remote environments and how that looks across the organization.
+This is a good time to talk through timezone differences for remote teams and how that looks across the organization.
 And don’t forget to chat through more informal norms, such as if it’s acceptable to take a meeting with cameras off (because no one likes to feel awkward).

 • Complete any remaining housekeeping tasks.
 If there’s any lingering paperwork to complete, try to get this out of the way and wrapped up by day one.